HEC2018/Go-Cart/README.md

-# Shopify_challenge_Fall_2021
+# Go-Cart
-### Shopify Fall 2021 Back-end Developer / Data Developer Intern Challenge Question (image repo)
-### Created by Xinhai Wei. (x67wei@uwaterloo.ca)
+### Created by Hector(Xinhai) Wei (hectorweica@gmail.com) and Meredith(Xinru) Cheng (x59cheng@uwaterloo.ca)

-In this project, I designed a creative image repository, with the functionality of purchasing products and putting up new products.
+In this project, We designed a creative image repository, with the functionality of purchasing products and putting up new products.

 ## How I built it